 During the bicycle trip (11 days), a Uyghur chef will be with us.
 He will prepare for us delicacies of Kyrgyz cuisine, but also Uyghur and Tatar.
 During the trip you should try the Tien Shan shashlik.
-In cities (Karakol, Bishkek) individual catering, prices in restaurants and shops are lower than in Poland.
+In cities (Karakol, Bishkek) individual catering, prices in restaurants and shops are relatively low.

 In own tents in places selected by the guide.
 In cities, accommodation in family pensions.
 One night will be organized in traditional yurts!
 Car shower available (hot water more or less every other day, cold every day :) )

 We travel in small groups.
 The minimum number of people on the trip is 7, maximum 14.